-- 11. On whom should a Contrast CT not be done?
+On whom should a contrast CT not be done ?

-- 12. When will you get the results of the test?
+When will I get the results of the test?

 The images are uploaded immediately.
 Depending upon your doctor’s availability, you can consult the doctor at any time after this.
 Compact disc (CD) of the images will available after 1 hour and is given free at no extra cost.
-Printed report may take upto 1 working day.
-If you want print of the images it will take 1 day.
+A printed report may take up to 1 working day.
+In our hospital, we do not provide the print of the CT images.

-- 13. Are there any further tests required after the CT test?
+Are there any further tests required after the CT test ?